ericschernoff/Pepper/README.md

 # DESCRIPTION / PURPOSE

 Perl is a wonderful language with an amazing ecosystem and terrific community.
-This quick-start kit is meant for new users to easily experiment and learn about Perl and for seasoned users to easily stand up simple web services.
+This quick-start kit is designed for new users to easily experiment and learn about Perl and for seasoned users to easily stand up simple web services.

 This is not a framework.
 This is a quick-start kit meant to simplify learning and